 The machine does need to be descaled.
 However, the descaling only needs to be done every few months, depending on water quality and usage.

-You might need a bit of space for everything to be laid out after washing.
+You might need a bit of space for everything to be laid out after dismantling and deep cleaning.
 But it’s still straightforward enough.

 There isn’t a dramatic difference between the two machines.
 However, to start with the Hamilton Beach Espresso and Cappuccino Maker 40792 is a more compact model than the 40715.
 The interface is also more stripped back.
 Whilst this is pitched at making things even simpler, we would argue that it has little to no benefit – maybe even making things worse.